kennymuli/Open-Grants-Program/applications/stingray_zksnark.md

 zkSNARK (zero-knowledge Succinct Non-interactive Argument of Knowledge) has been adopted increasingly to protect privacy and speed up transactions in decentralized ledger systems.

-Stingray is zkSNARK framework developed by [Manta Network](www.manta.network) team to make ease of Polkadot developers to integate zero-knowldge proof to their projects.
+Stingray is zkSNARK framework developed by [Manta Network](www.manta.network) team to make ease of Polkadot developers to integrate zero-knowledge proof to their projects.

-Stingray will based on the popular [Groth16](https://eprint.iacr.org/2016/260.pdf) scheme, which is the most efficient zkSNARK constrcution to date.
-Stringray will allow Polkadot developers easily generate prover and the verifier (as a substrate) with from our standard gadgets that covers many popular applications.
+Stingray is based on the popular [Groth16](https://eprint.iacr.org/2016/260.pdf) scheme, which is the most efficient zkSNARK construction to date.
+Stringray will allow Polkadot developers to easily generate the prover and verifier (as a substrate) from standard gadgets that cover many popular applications.

-Our own team will be the initial user of Stringray to create a private assets and decentralized exchange framework on Polkadot.
+Our own team will be the initial user of Stringray to create private assets and a decentralized exchange framework on Polkadot.

 ### Project Details

-Stringray will provide a rust library that allows Polkadot developer could easily prototype and deploy zkSNARK based parachain substrates.
-Stringray framework include:
+Stringray will provide a Rust library that allows Polkadot developers to easily prototype and deploy zkSNARK-based parachain substrates.
+The Stringray framework will include:

-* a series of gadget including hash, signature, and authenticated dictionaries for common building blocks.
+* a series of gadgets including hash, signature, and authenticated dictionaries for common building blocks;
-* a programming interface that allows developers to combine these gadgets to build the zkSNARK statement.
+* a programming interface that allows developers to combine those gadgets to build the zkSNARK statement;
-* generating a offline prover and verifier substrates from the zkSNARK statement.
+* generation of offline prover and verifier substrates from the zkSNARK statement;
-* a working demo and documentation to illustrate how to use Stingray
+* a working demo and documentation to explain how to use Stingray.

-Currently, we plan to implement/adapt the following gadget to Stignray:
+Currently, we plan to implement/adapt the following gadgets to Stingray:
 * BLS signature
 * Pedersen Hash
-* Merkle Patricia trie
+* Merkle Patricia Trie

-Stringray will leverage existing Web3 Foundation [BLS Curve](https://github.com/w3f/bls) and existing zkSNARK library such as [LibZexe](https://github.com/scipr-lab/zexe) as building blocks, focus on building programming abstractions and libraries that lower the entry barrier of deploying zkSNARK to Polkadot.
+Stringray will leverage the existing Web3 Foundation [BLS Curve](https://github.com/w3f/bls) and zkSNARK libraries such as [LibZexe](https://github.com/scipr-lab/zexe) as building blocks, and focus on building programming abstractions and libraries that lower the entry barrier of deploying zkSNARK to Polkadot.

 ### Ecosystem Fit
 One similar project to ours is [Stark Network](https://github.com/w3f/Open-Grants-Program/blob/master/applications/starks_network.md).
-The major difference is that we use the more efficient Groth16 scheme.
+The major difference is that Stingray will use the more efficient Groth16 scheme.
 There are pros and cons in both schemes.
 Below are the detailed comparisions:

 |                                       | SNARKs                     | STARKs                        |
 | ------------------------------------: | -------------------------: | ----------------------------: |